-However, to ensure that veneers are right for you and that they’ll conceal your tooth flaws, it’s essential to schedule a consultation with the dentist.
+However, to ensure that veneers are right for you and that they’ll conceal your tooth flaws, it’s essential to schedule a consultation with your cosmetic dentist in Tampa.

 What Are Dental Veneers

 Dental veneers are slender but strong tooth shells.
 They are always customized in color and shape to look like your teeth.

 Cemented to the fronts of teeth, dental veneers conceal most tooth flaws.
 For example, they can change the gum-to-tooth ratio, hiding a gummy-appearing smile.
 They can also cover tooth flaws like chips, cracks, and discoloration.

 Patients also use veneers to hide slightly crooked and worn teeth and unusual spacing or tooth shape issues.